DataDog/documentation/content/en/security/cspm/setup.md

     - **Docker**: framework:cis-docker
     - **Kubernetes**: framework:cis-kubernetes

-After you explore the default detection rules, you can review and take action on your cloud misconfigurations in the [Security Findings Explorer][3], [customize how each rule scans your environment][4], and [set up notification targets][5].
+After you explore the default compliance rules, you can review and take action on your cloud misconfigurations in the [Security Findings Explorer][3], [customize how each rule scans your environment][4], and [set up notification targets][5].

 ## Disable CSPM